 - Managing responses and laying the foundations for the development of competencies

-- Working with trauma through different contexts, including daily, community and culture
+- Working with trauma through different contexts, including daily, community and cultural

 - Providing a safe context for children.

-This course is for the more experienced practitioner.
-Trauma is a complex subject therefore attendees should understand Attachment Theory and how their own attachment pattern impacts on those they are working with.
-This course requires the ability to reflect on your practice and be open to understanding that the children and young people in your care have the ability to pick up on your mood – even when you think you have left your worries at home.
+The workshop requires the ability to reflect on your own practice and be open to understanding that the children and young people in your care have the ability to pick up on your mood, even when you think you have left your worries at home.

 Jan Montgomery is an experienced therapist who works across the lifespan.
 She is a qualified Life Coach, Play Therapist and Adult Psychotherapist.
 Jan specialises in working with trauma and has a passion for sharing her learning in an accessible and creative format.